dgvergel/dgvergel.github.io/_posts/2026-08-24-parallel-directory-traversal.md

 it produces an object of type `directory_statistics` containing:

-* A `std::map` associative container that maps each file extension encountered (`.txt`, `.zip`, and so on) to an `extension_statistics` object.
-This object stores both the number of files with that extension present in the directory tree and their cumulative size.
-The use of `std::map` ensures that file extensions appear alphabetically in generated reports.
+* A `std::map` associative container that maps each file extension encountered (`.txt`, `.zip`, and so on) to an `extension_statistics` object, which stores both the number of files with that extension present in the directory tree and their cumulative size.
+The use of `std::map` ensures that file extensions appear alphabetically in generated reports, improving readability.
 * The total number of subdirectories discovered.
 * The total number of errors encountered during the analysis, whether due to (i) failure to open a directory, (ii) inability to retrieve information about a specific entry, or (iii) inability to continue